Last Updated on September 24, 2022

 - Protein: Protein is essential for the growth and development of the baby.
 It is also vital for the mother as it helps prevent excessive weight gain and maintains muscle mass (source: Advances in Nutrition Journal).
 Pregnant women need about 60 grams of protein per day (source: HHS Public Access Journal).
 Half a cup of Escargot has 10 grams of protein, which can be an excellent way to achieve the recommended amount (source: USDA).

 - Iron: Iron is an essential nutrient for pregnant women as it helps to prevent anemia.
 Anemia during pregnancy can lead to fatigue and other complications (source: Saudi Medical Journal).
-Escargot is a good source of iron.
+Escargot is an excellent source of iron.
 The recommended daily iron intake for pregnant women is 30 mg(source: BMC Pregnancy and childbirth Journal).
 Half a cup of escargot has 1.8 mg of iron (source: USDA).

 - Zinc: Zinc is important for developing the baby’s brain and nervous system (source: The American Journal of Clinical Nutrition).
 The recommended daily zinc intake for pregnant women is 11-12 mg (source: Harvard).
 One hundred grams of escargot has 1 mg of zinc (source: Nutrition Value).